 This article by

-TELG managing principal R. Scott Oswald and David L. Scher was published by American Journal of Managed Care on September 7, 2016.
+TELG managing principal R. Scott Oswald and former principal David L. Scher was published by American Journal of Managed Care on September 7, 2016.
 The full article is available at American Journal of Managed Care.

 Medical Technology Use Spurs New C-Suite Titles, Which Bring Opportunity and Risk